elgs/yotta-node/README.md

 # Roadmap
 There are several things on my mind to do for Yotta DB:

-1. A command line shell interface to manipulate the databases;
-2. Implementation in other languages like Golang, Java and C;
+1. Implementation in other languages like Golang, Java and C;

 Patches and ideas welcome.